ankitmohanty18/Classification-dataset-Breast-Cancer/README.md

 # Classification-dataset-Breast-Cancer
-To classify whether the tumor is malignant or not
+To classify whether the tumor is malignant or benign There are two classes and 569 samples: 212(M) and 357(B)